BHTY/Starblazer-II/README.md

 # Starblazer-II
 By Will Klees & Josh Piety

+Anaglyph 3D branch

 To-do List
 - make the game